YunoHost-Apps/rustdesk-server_ynh/doc/DESCRIPTION.md

+Self-host your own RustDesk server.
 RustDesk is a full-featured open source remote control alternative for self-hosting and security with minimal configuration.